Trent Dilfer is leaving Lipscomb Academy better than he found it.

 As I began to share some of the stories previously mentioned in this email, I felt a peace and strength I have never felt before.
 It was not me talking up there.
 Even though I had zero preparation for this “sermon” my words seemed to flow like never before.
 Everything was coming together.
 In sports terms, I was “in the zone.”

 I pleaded with the young people who had never committed their lives to Jesus to do so.
 I told them they didn’t have to know everything at first.
 That’s what being born again is all about.
 Starting new.
 I encouraged those who had given their lives to Jesus before and didn’t have him at the center of their lives to make it right.

-It only occurred to me about an hour later as I sat in Subway eating a sandwich there was something special about the number of people who had responded at church that night.
+It only occurred to me about an hour later there was something special about the number of people who had responded at church that night.

 There were 12.